Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 Glady!
 I am a multicultural therapist.

 Multicultural counseling is a method therapists use to demonstrate respect for different cultures.
 It’s not just any type of therapy.
 This approach recognizes that everyone comes from unique backgrounds, beliefs, values, and social identities.
-Its purpose is to provide holistic validation and support for clients, addressing gaps that traditional counseling methods may have overlooked in previous generations.
+Its purpose is to provide holistic validation and support for clients, exploring avenues that other counseling approaches may overlook.

-As a multicultural counselor, I recognize that our backgrounds and experiences significantly shape our lives and well-being.
-By fostering a counseling environment that encourages clients to express their authentic selves, we establish a collaborative relationship that effectively addresses their issues in a culturally competent manner.
+As a multicultural counselor, I recognize that our roots significantly shape our lives and well-being.
+By creating a counseling environment that encourages clients to share their true selves, we build a collaborative relationship that addresses issues in a culturally aware way.

 Understanding, respecting, and valuing clients’ diverse cultural backgrounds is essential.